Pranav-1545/Cicada3301/READme.md

 4.Complete the manual binary challenge (no copy-paste!).

-5.Solve the custom crossword puzzle hinted at by the provided poem.
+5.Solve the custom crossword puzzle.

-6.Enter the correct final passkey.
+6.Enter the correct final passkey from the crossword that is hinted at by the provided poem.

 7.Scan the QR codes to complete the final stage and win!